 Mounting Bolts Have Come Loose from Vibration

-When you’re up on the roof and you’ve got your AC shroud off, giving the unit a thorough cleaning is a good idea.
-For more information, have a look at our post on RV AC maintenance.
+While you’re up on the roof and have removed your AC shroud, giving the unit a thorough cleaning is a good idea.
+For more information, please refer to our post on RV AC maintenance.

 Suppose Your RV Furnace Rattles?